Vindaloo is not just a curry… It’s an experience!!

 So much so, in the 1998 World Cup the ‘unofficial’ anthem of the English football team fans was “Vindaloo-Vindaloo, we’re gonna score one more than you.”

-You can make this curry with pork, chicken, beef, lamb, goat or even shrimp.
+I make this curry with pork, chicken, beef, lamb, goat or even shrimp.
 The method is the same.
-If you’re using chicken, make it either with a whole chicken cut up into pieces or with skinless bone-in or boneless thighs, as dark meat gets tender and fall off the bone in curries.
+If I’m using chicken, I use either a whole chicken cut into pieces or skinless, bone-in, or boneless thighs, as dark meat becomes tender and falls off the bone in curries.

 Today I feel like cooking with pork.
 Pork shoulder or butt is ideal for vindaloo, as it cooks low and slow.
 The curry takes on more depth and richness as the fat renders into the gravy.
 That being said, for a leaner dish you can also use loin.

-- Vindaloo paste – Dry red chili peppers (I am using Kashmiri red chilis, which are mild), fresh red chilis (optional, mainly I am suing them for some heat), cumin seeds, coriander seeds, mustard seeds, cinnamon, cardamom, cloves, black peppercorns, turmeric, vinegar, garlic, ginger.
+• Vindaloo paste – Dry red chili peppers (I am using Kashmiri red chilis, which are mild), fresh red chilis (optional, mainly I am using them for some heat), cumin seeds, coriander seeds, mustard seeds, cinnamon, cardamom, cloves, black peppercorns, turmeric, vinegar, garlic, ginger.

 How delicious your curry will end up and how it will look all depends on its base, and that’s the vindaloo paste.
 Click here for the detailed recipe for your very own quick and easy Vindaloo paste.

-Dry roast Kashmiri red chilies in a skillet on medium high heat for a minute or two till they become fragrant, taking care to avoid burning them.
-Move them to a blender.
+I start by dry roasting Kashmiri red chilies in a skillet on medium-high heat for a minute or two until they become fragrant, making sure not to burn them.
+Then, I move them to a blender.

-Dry roast cumin seeds, coriander seeds, mustard seeds, cinnamon, cardamom, cloves, and peppercorn all together for 2-3 minutes then put them in the blender.
-If you miss some spices, it’s alright, it will still taste great.
+Next, I dry roast cumin seeds, coriander seeds, mustard seeds, cinnamon, cardamom, cloves, and peppercorns together for 2-3 minutes and add them to the blender.
+If I miss some spices, it’s okay; it will still taste great.

-Add in fresh red chilis (if using), ginger, garlic, turmeric and vinegar and blend it smooth.
-It will take time, but you want a fine paste.
-Use a tiny bit of water if needed.
-My magic bullet does the job perfectly.
+I add fresh red chilies (if I’m using them), ginger, garlic, turmeric, and vinegar to the blender and blend everything until smooth.
+It takes some time, but I want a fine paste.
+I use a tiny bit of water if needed.
+My magic bullet blender does the job perfectly.

 Preparing the meat

-First cut the pork into 1.5-2 inch chunks.
+First I cut the pork into 1.5-2 inch chunks.

-When you are ready to cook, heat oil in a large pan, like a dutch oven, over medium heat.
-Sauté finely chopped onions with salt and bay leaves until golden brown, stirring frequently.
-It will take about 10-12 minutes.
+When I’m ready to cook, I heat oil in a large pan, like a Dutch oven, over medium heat.
+I sauté finely chopped onions with salt and bay leaves until they’re golden brown, stirring frequently.
+This takes about 10-12 minutes.

-Add in marinated pork and stir well.
-Cover and cook for 5 minutes.
+I add in the marinated pork and stir it well.
+Then, I cover the pan and let it cook for 5 minutes.

-Add in a cup of water and a little sugar.
-Cover, lower the heat to medium low and cook till meat is melt in your mouth tender… 🙂
+I add in a cup of water and a little sugar.
+Then, I cover the pan, lower the heat to medium-low, and cook until the meat is melt-in-your-mouth tender… 🙂

-Somewhere in between, I taste for seasonings such as salt or sugar and even heat.
+Somewhere in between, I taste for seasonings such as salt and sugar and even heat.
 If I feel it needs more tang or heat, I add extra vindaloo paste to the gravy.

 The pork takes about an hour to an hour and half to two hours, as it’s cooked slow and low.
 From time to time you need to check up on this one and give it a stir to make sure it doesn’t stick to the bottom.
 Vindaloos are quite thick gravy, so unless it is sticking to the bottom, you don’t need to add more water.

 Most people stop here, but I want to make it a little special, as it comes from Goa.
 Cashew nuts are very famous and locally grown in Goa.
-I am giving a final touch to the dish by tempering it with fried cashews.
+I give a final touch to the dish by tempering it with fried cashews.

-Plate the pork vindaloo to a serving bowl.
+I plate the pork vindaloo to a serving bowl.
 I like to heat a little ghee or oil in a small pan and, once it’s piping hot, add in some whole cashews.
-Stir them for a minute or so to give them a little color, then pour the cashews and ghee over the vindaloo.
-This will taste and look awesome.
+I stir them for a minute or so to give them a little color, then pour the cashews and ghee over the vindaloo.
+This tastes and looks awesome.

 Yes, it would be great, and super tender.

-First sauté onions along with bay leaves and salt in a skillet till golden brown, about 10-15 minutes.
+First, I sauté onions with bay leaves and salt in a skillet until they’re golden brown, about 10-15 minutes.

-Then add the onion mixture to the crock pot.
-Add the marinated pork, water and sugar and stir well.
-Cook 4-5 hours on high or 7-8 hours on low
+Then, I add the onion mixture to the crockpot.
+I add the marinated pork, water, and sugar, and stir well.
+I cook it for 4-5 hours on high or 7-8 hours on low.

 If you want it quick, try Instant Pot